Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/README.md

 - Modified from the KCORES Open Source code found here: https://github.com/KCORES/KCORES-CSPS-to-ATX-Converter/tree/main/Software

-This yaml creates a PMBus/i2c device compatible with my breakout board and an attached SSD1306 OLED display.
+This yaml creates a PMBus/i2c device compatible with my power supply breakout board and an attached SSD1306 OLED display.
 Built with Arduino Framework for ESP8266.
 (Currently untested on any ESP32 variants)

 Exposes: (All data comes from PSU except ADS1115)
  - Embedded information about the PSU ("Name", Manufacturer, Date Code, "Spare Part" Number, "Option Kit" Number, and "CT" Barcode)